 Admissions and assessments

-Choosing a school or college
+Choosing an independent specialist school or college

 As part of the assessment we will make you aware of what we offer to young people with visual impairment and complex needs here at WESC Foundation.
 Similarly we will often suggest alternative provisions if we believe that somewhere else might best meet the needs of the young person.